holosoe/id-server/README.md

         docker run -d --network host --name id-server-mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo

+Alternatively, you can setup a MongoDB cluster using MongoDB Atlas.
+To connect to the cluster in the app, simply ensure that the `MONGO_DB_CONNECTION_STR` variable is set to the connection string provided by Atlas.

 ## Run

 Ensure that the MongoDB database is running and that environment variables are set.